Falcinspire/google-java-format-szumver/README.md

 # Quick Start

 Download the jar from the [Releases][] tab.
 Install the jar anywhere into your System Path, or just put the jar in with the rest of your source code.
-Execute `java -jar google-java-format-szumver.jar -r <.java file>`.
+Execute `java -jar google-java-format-szumver-1.0.jar -r <.java file>`.

 [Releases]: https://github.com/Falcinspire/google-java-format-szumver/releases